cisco/exact-capture/docs/src/modify.md

     <td>vlan</td>
     <td><em>(null)</em></td>
     <td>
 	  Filter/modify based on the VLAN ID.
-Accepts arguments in the form "100" for filtering and "100,200" for filtering and modifying.
+	  Accepts arguments in the form <code>100</code> for filtering and <code>100,200</code> for filtering and modifying.
 	  <br><br>
-	  The `--vlan` option also allows users to strip and add 8021.Q tags in addition to filtering and modifying based on these tags.
-For example, if the user specifies `--vlan 0,100` that will cause Exact Modify to add an 8021.Q header with a VLAN ID of 100 to all non-8021.Q frames.
+	  The <code>--vlan</code> option also allows users to strip and add 8021.Q tags in addition to filtering and modifying based on these tags.
+	  For example if <code>--vlan 0,100</code> is specified, that will cause Exact PCAP Modify to add an 8021.Q header with a VLAN ID of 100 to all non-8021.Q frames.
 	  <br><br>
-	  The inverse usage, `--vlan 100,0` will cause Exact Modify to strip all 8021.Q frames which have VLAN ID 100 and set the Ethertype to IPv4.
+	  The inverse usage, <code>--vlan 100,0</code> will cause Exact PCAP Modify to strip all 8021.Q frames which have VLAN ID 100 and set the Ethertype to IPv4.
     </td>
   </t>
   <tr>